kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - Provide a small definition of each concept/bullet point/check
 - Provide a link to notes where a concept is further discussed
 - Provide a checklist to be followed in a chronological order
-- List the available methods in the literature
+- List the available methods in th∂e literature
 - List tools/packages that have incorporated the methods above
 - Provide the original paper of the cited method
 ***